Sacred Sites & Pilgrimage Routes in the Kii Mountain Range (UNESCO) Japan's most sacred ground

 Kinpusenji is around a 10-minute walk from Yoshinoyama Station on the ropeway from Kintetsu Yoshino Station.
 Access this station in around two hours from Kintetsu Kyoto station.

 For Kumano Hongu Taisha , one of the Kumano Sanzan, get off at Hongu-taisha-mae bus stop.
 This bus stop is two hours from Kii-Tanabe station on the Ryujin bus.
-For access to Kii-Tanabe Station, take the JR Express Ocean Arrow for around two hours from Shin Osaka Station.
+For access to Kii-Tanabe Station, take the JR Express Kuroshio for around two hours from Shin Osaka Station.

-For Koyasan , you can take Nankai Rinkai Bus to various spots in the Koyasan area from Koyasan station.
-The station is around five minutes from Gokurashibashi station on the Nankai Koyasan cable car.
-Gokurashibashi Station is a two-hour ride from Wakayama Station or around one hour and 40 minutes from Namba Station in Osaka.
+For Koyasan , you can take Nankai Rinkan Bus to various spots in the Koyasan area from Koyasan station.
+The station is around five minutes from Gokurakubashi station on the Nankai Koyasan cable car.
+Gokurakubashi Station is a two-hour ride from Wakayama Station or around one hour and 40 minutes from Namba Station in Osaka.